 Apply – Saves changes and keeps open the application

-*The Centralized Process Window Control option uses a unique file format for Process Windows.
+NOTE: The Centralized Process Window Control option uses a unique file format for Process Windows.
 When the option is in use, the software will only read Process Window files that were created or converted using the KIC File Administrator application.
 ‘Standard’ Process Window files will not be recognized by the software when this option is enabled.

 Working Directory